-T## Receiving a call or data.
+T# Receiving a call or data.

-1 % Transmitting a call or data.
+123 Transmitting a call or data.

-Tall The more stripes, the stronger the signal strength for the current site (trunking only).
+♪ Received an Individual Call.

-+ Direct radio-to-radio communication or communication through a repeater.
+The more stripes, the stronger the signal Tull strength for the current site (trunking only). + Direct radio-to-radio communication or communication through a repeater.
 On = Direct Off = Repeater This channel is being monitored.
-Voice muting the affiliated trunking talkgroup or selected conventional channel.
-On = Enabled Off = Disabled H {OR} L L = Radio is set at Low power.
+Voice muting the affiliated trunking talkgroup or selected channel.
+On = Enabled Off = Disabled H {or} L L = Radio is set at Low power.
 H = Radio is set at High power.
-Z Scanning a scan list.
+Z , Scanning a scan list.
 Z. Blinking dot = Detects activity on the Priority-One Channel during scan.
-Steady dot = Detects activity on the Priority-Two Channel during scan. ¥ The vote scan feature is enabled.
+Steady dot = Detects activity on the Priority-Two Channel during scan.
+Radio is in the view or program mode.
+On steady = View mode.
+Blinking = Program mode.